How many dead bodies remain in your organization due to scope creep?

 We were asked to assist due to their limited resources.
 Could we work with USACE, USA Corps of Engineers, to come up with a plan and augment it with items such as tools or generators not included in the original assessment?
 In comes more good intentions beginning the strategy scope creep.

 The original strategy was to restore the market and provide local businesses a place to sell products to residents in one centralized location.

-After speaking with several of the shop keepers one of primary businesses displaced was several motorcycle repair shops.
+After speaking with several of the shopkeepers one of the primary businesses displaced were several motorcycle repair shops.
 Since 2 and 3 wheel motorcycles were the residences primary mode of transportation it caught the attention of our leadership and engineer.
-The scope creep started with let’s provide tools that can be shared by the multiple repair shops to utilize for repairing motorcycles.
+The scope creeps started with let’s provide tools that can be shared by the multiple repair shops to utilize for repairing motorcycles.
 That expanded to providing welding equipment and plans to enable them to expand into manufacturing the 3 wheel motorcycles for hauling goods and services.
-Currently the three wheel motorized carts were imported or purchased from Kabul or Kandahar at great expense.
+Currently, the three-wheel motorized carts were imported or purchased from Kabul or Kandahar at great expense.